Tracking Medicaid-Covered Prescriptions to Treat Opioid Use Disorder

 From 2013 to 2018, the number of Medicaid-covered buprenorphine prescriptions for OUD increased 3.7-fold from 1.75 million to 6.52 million, naltrexone prescriptions increased 5.5-fold from 99,000 to 549,000, and naloxone prescriptions increased 41.7-fold from 6,000 to 236,000.
 Yet opioid-related death rates remained high into 2018, suggesting that treatment rates for OUD and opioid overdose are not meeting demand.

-Each quarter, we will publish new analyses tracking changes in Medicaid spending and prescription patterns, emerging state and national trends, and policy implications.
+As new quarterly data are released, we will publish new analyses tracking changes in Medicaid spending and prescription patterns, emerging state and national trends, and policy implications.
 As of February 11, 2020, we show estimates of both unadjusted spending and spending adjusted for the federal Medicaid rebate.

 ABOUT THE DATA

 We use the Medicaid State Drug Utilization Data from the Centers for Medicare & Medicaid Services that has information on Medicaid-covered outpatient prescriptions for buprenorphine, naltrexone, and naloxone.
 We identify buprenorphine medications (including buprenorphine/naloxone medications) the Federal Drug Administration (FDA) has approved for treating opioid use disorder and naltrexone prescriptions that are FDA approved for blocking the effects of opioids.
 (Naltrexone medications are also FDA approved to treat alcohol dependence, but the dataset cannot distinguish between different uses.)
 We include naloxone medications when the FDA’s primary indication of use is to reverse opioid overdose.
 We focus on the number of prescriptions and Medicaid spending (i.e., Medicaid reimbursements) for each of the three types of medications, which can be examined for generic and brand-name drug categories.
 The data will be updated quarterly and are subject to revisions, exclusions, and limitations.
 See the study methodology for more details about tracking Medicaid-covered prescriptions to treat opioid use disorder.
 And see the Medicaid enrollment methodology for more information about estimating Medicaid enrollment.

 RESEARCHERS: Lisa Clemans-Cope, Victoria Lynch, Marni Epstein, Emma Winiski, and Doug Wissoker.